 - Glen Affric

 - Scenic rail journey to the Kyle of Lochalsh

 - Glen Moray Distillery

-During my visit to Inverness, I took two day trips with the local Rabbie’s Tours.
+I spent four nights in Inverness and took two day trips with the local Rabbie’s Tours.
 The first day trip visited Culloden, Clava Cairns, Beauly and Glen Affric; the second excursion focused on the Loch Ness area.

 I visited the other destinations recommended in this article by train.